TXRA0/screeps-javascript-bot/README.md

 My profile is here: [**TXR**](https://screeps.com/a/#!/profile/_TXR)

 ---
-##Current Version — 0.91: All good things come to an end
+## Current Version — 0.91: All good things come to an end
--Lack of good defense/defcon code resulted in my death -Defenders were stupid - didn't prioritise creeps ATTACKING my spawn
+- Lack of good defense/defcon code resulted in my death
+- Defenders were stupid - didn't prioritise creeps ATTACKING my spawn

-##Next Version — 0.95
+## Next Version — 0.95
 Strengthen defensive logic across all rooms
 Trigger Safe Mode only when absolutely necessary Refine DEFCON evaluation based on enemy creep capability, not just quantity